W-P-N/Data-entry/README.md

 # Data-entry
-Scraped data from Hotel rent website and pastes in excel sheet.
+Scrapes data from Hotel rent website and pastes in excel sheet.